-Legos are very similar.
-So what better way to teach the principles of the photography than by using Legos to recreate our favorite scenes from Star Wars?
+LEGO are very similar.
+So what better way to teach the principles of the photography than by using LEGO to recreate our favorite scenes from Star Wars?

 Allow me to answer that.
 There is not a better way.

-We begin our our adventure with an explanation of aperture.
+We begin our adventure with an explanation of aperture.

 Everything You Need to Know About Aperture